for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 We just miss the ```.ctl```, which stads for control and has a similar role to the ```.ctl``` we've seen earlier.
-Here is how the .ctl file looks like:
+Here is how it looks like:

 ```
 seqfile = 								* sequence data filename